Medically reviewed by Kristin Hall, FNP

 With a little creativity and flexibility, you can combine this fingering with any number of other activities from masturbation to blow jobs to penis-in-vagina sex.

-If you find that P-spot sex is your new favorite thing, you might want to invest in some sex toys such as anal beads, anal vibrators, butt plugs or strap-ons.
+If you find that P-spot sex is your new favorite thing, you might want to invest in some sex toys for the bedroom such as anal beads, anal vibrators, butt plugs or strap-ons.

 Just remember that not everything is appropriate for anal penetration — your boyfriend’s toothbrush or your wife’s vibrator can actually get lost in your anus and require a trip to the emergency room to remove it.
 Stick with toys that are specifically designed for anal play.